-This couple, together with their family and friends stayed at the Logan Philadelphia Hotel.
-It’s strategic location, and excellent service made the entire wedding more enjoyable, which was vital as we’ve spent a lot of time here.
+This couple, together with their family and friends, stayed at the Logan Philadelphia Hotel.
+It’s a strategic location, and excellent service made the entire wedding more enjoyable, which was vital as we’ve spent a lot of time here.

 The first official part of these two days was the ceremony at The Cathedral Basilica of Saints Peter and Paul.
 This gorgeous cathedral is right across the street of the Logan hotel, which was very comfortable.